 Most managers get their start because they were good workers.
+They get recognized as being the best performer on the team.
 There is nothing wrong with that, except…

 Being a good manager requires a level of leadership.
 Without the right training and development, you might find that being a manager is a struggle.